PublicSpeakingDB/psdb/README.md

 [cc-by-nc-shield]: https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg
 ---

 Find instructions below for cloning your own instance of Public Speaking Dashboard.
+Please feel free to copy and use the source code as well as to remix and experiment with it.

 <details>
 <summary><h2 style="display: inline-block;">✨ Clone Your Own Instance of Public Speaking Dashboard</h2></summary>